How to list Filebeat modules

 ##### snipped #####

-filebeat modules list reports module-file state, not per-fileset readiness.
-A module can appear under Enabled while its internal filesets still remain enabled: false until you change them in the YAML.
+filebeat modules list reports the module file state.
+A module can appear under Enabled while individual filesets inside that module still show enabled: false.

 filebeat: